wenutrition/famine-project/README.md

 Environment Stata and R

 Scripts
-1.1 Statistic.do Function: Pipline of preprocessing and statistic analysis
+1.1 Statistic analysis.do Function: Pipline of preprocessing and statistic analysis

 1.2 Visualization.R